- Impairment Rating Information: worksheets and resources for performing impairment rating reports

 - Medical Dispute Resolution/WC 181: if a dispute regarding billing, payment or prior authorization arises, the provider may submit this form to the Division for resolution.

-- Discharge for Non-Medical Reasons/Desk Aid 15: If discharging a patient for non-medical reasons a certified letter must be sent to the patient and the insurer.
+- Discharge for Non-Medical Reasons/Desk Aid 15 (Spanish version): If discharging a patient for non-medical reasons a certified letter must be sent to the patient and the insurer.
 This provides instructions for when to send a certified letter and also includes a templated letter that may be used.
 Patient Non-Compliance Information.